OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 ### Querying the price of $ETH through Tellor

-Here’s an example on how to use a Tellor data feed to query the current price of $ETH on-chain.
+Here’s an example of how to use a Tellor data feed to query the current price of $ETH on-chain.
 The way it works is that a query is crafted asking for the price of one currency against another and sent to the oracle contract.
 If the information for that query is available, it will be returned.
-Oracle contracts can be found in the [Contracts Reference](https://docs.tellor.io/tellor/the-basics/contracts-reference) page.
+Oracle contracts can be found on the [Contracts Reference](https://docs.tellor.io/tellor/the-basics/contracts-reference) page.

 Tellor provides an npm package with the contracts needed to query the contract.
 We first install that package in our project: